 Your BAE application form should contain enough details about your degree (including the modules you have studied), work experience, and personal achievements (with examples and details) to show the application assessors that you have the necessary and appropriate background for the role that you have applied for.
 Keep the word limit in mind and be sure to incorporate the two key aspects – continuously improving and working together.

 If you are successfully shortlisted, you will then need to complete an online psychometric test to ensure you have the qualities you will need within your ultimate role in the company.

-BAE Systems InterviewFor most candidates, the interview is the last stop of the hiring process and it is also the only chance you get to come face-to-face with a BAE recruiter.
-Use this opportunity to your advantage!
-To ensure you are calm and collected, prepare beforehand.
 The range of questions asked at this stage revolve around your competencies and past experiences.
 Think of some good examples of when you have shown yourself to be an exemplary employee and/or leader.
 Explore the position you are applying to and make sure to highlight your skills that make you a great match for the job.
-If you're still feeling nervous, our Skype-based interview preparation with a trained assessor can help put you in the right state of mind.
+If you're still feeling nervous, our interview preparation will help prepare you for various questions, in addition to provide you with a chance to assess your interview skills.

 With many career paths to choose from, BAE Systems is an excellent place to work as a graduate.
 Though the recruitment process can be difficult, with the right practice and preparation you can feel confident throughout, start preparing today and apply with confidence and ensure success.